Current Temporary Exhibition

 The People’s Tapestry: Weaving Tradition in Navajo Culture

 The Moab Museum is honored to present The People's Tapestry: Weaving Tradition in Navajo Culture, a celebration of the magnificent weavings created by the Diné (which means "the people" in Navajo).
 Diné textiles reflect the concept of hózhóó, or balance and harmony, which is reflected in the primarily symmetrical designs.
 Balance and harmony bring beauty and a sense of well-being.
 The People's Tapestry provides a space for storytelling by The People through weaving demonstrations and approximately 100 textiles displayed in the spirit of historic trading posts across the four corners region.
+The exhibition is on display through February 2024.
+Learn more about an incredible array of exhibits throughout the state in TravelMag's Top 10 Winter 2024 exhibits!

 Members enjoy the exhibition opening reception that took place mid-June, 2023.
 Harvey Leake delivered opening remarks alongside Museum Curator Tara Beresh and Museum Director Forrest Rodgers.